How to Protect Your Knees While Hiking

 Proper Fitting Hiking Boots

 Our feet are the foundation of almost every movement that we make.
-If you have improper footwear that makes you feel uncomfortable or restricted while hiking than that will certainly take a toll on your knees, hips and even the low back.
+If you have improper footwear that makes you feel uncomfortable or restricted while hiking then that will certainly take a toll on your knees, hips, and even the low back.
 It’s important to choose boots with good traction, sturdy material, and flexibility that will allow your feet a healthy range of motion to help you walk.
-A good rule of thumb to find out if you have properly-fitting shoes is that you can wiggle your toes.
+A good rule of thumb to find out if you have properly fitting hiking shoes is that you can slide a finger into the shoe behind your heel and that you can wiggle your toes.
+Check out our guide to the best women’s hiking boots for suggestions.

 Compression Socks for your Knees

-Hiking compression socks can help with improving muscle & joint stability as well as muscle recovery.
-Kim, BFT’s former Community Manager, wore compression socks during the first 500 miles of the Pacific Crest Trail to give her added support while on the trail and to promote faster recovery while on her zero days.
-CEP, a well-known company amongst runners, makes a few outdoor specific hiking compression socks of varying lengths some of which are even made with Merino wool.
+Hiking compression socks can help with improving muscle and joint stability as well as muscle recovery.
+BFT community member Kim wore compression socks during the first 500 miles of the Pacific Crest Trail to give her added support while on the trail and to promote faster recovery while on her rest days.
+CEP, a well-known company amongst runners, makes a few outdoor-specific hiking compression socks of varying lengths some of which are even made with Merino wool.

 Supportive Knee Braces